 ABSTRACT

 The aim of this study was to investigate the effect of aqueous ethanol extract of Cucurbita pepo (C. pepo) seed on pregabalin-induced hepatorenal toxicity in male Wistar rats.
-A total of 30 experimental male rats were randomly grouped into 6 of 5 rats each for daily treatment via oral gavage for 60 days as follows: Group A (normal control) = 0.5ml 5% tween 80 (vehicle); B (negative control) = 75mg/kg Pregabalin, group C= 500mg/kg of aqueous ethanol extract of C. pepo seed; D = 1000mg/kg of aqueous ethanol extract of C. pepo seed, group E = Co-treatment of 75 mg/kg of Pregabalin and 500mg/kg of C. pepo seed and group F = co-treatment of 75mg/kg of Pregabalin and 1000mg/kg of C. pepo seed.
+A total of 30 experimental male rats were randomly grouped into 6 of 5 rats each for daily treatment via oral gavage for 60 days as follows: Group A (normal control) = 0.5ml 5% tween 80 (vehicle); B (negative control) = 75mg/kg pregabalin, group C= 500mg/kg of aqueous ethanol extract of C. pepo seed; D = 1000mg/kg of aqueous ethanol extract of C. pepo seed, group E = Co-treatment of 75 mg/kg of Pregabalin and 500mg/kg of C. pepo seed and group F = co-treatment of 75mg/kg of Pregabalin and 1000mg/kg of C. pepo seed.

 At the end of treatment, animals were anaesthetised and plasma sera were used to analyse biochemical parameters like alanine transaminase (ALT), alkaline phosphatase (ALP), aspartate aminotransferase (AST), total protein, albumin, bilirubin, urea (Ur), creatinine (Cr), and blood electrolytes.
 Histopathological examination was carried out on liver and kidney sections.